 The next generation in remote interpreting: Remote foreign-language CART

-In the real world, the term “translation” for stenographers is not the same as for English-foreign language interpreters.
+The definition of the term “translation” for stenographers is not the same as for foreign language interpreters.

 Communication Access Real-Time Translation (CART,) also called open captioning or real-time stenography, or simply real-time captioning, is the general name of the system that court reporters, closed captioners, and others use to convert speech to text.
 A trained operator uses keyboard or stenography methods to transcribe spoken speech into written text.
 CART services are offered in many courts to assist clients in mediation that are able to speak but are hard of hearing, such as those who use powerful hearing aids.